Rayyr/weather-app/README.md

 npm install
 ```

-3. Create a `.env.local` file and add your OpenWeatherMap API key:
+3. Create a `.env` file and add your OpenWeatherMap API key:
 ```env
 # Get your free API key from https://openweathermap.org/
 NEXT_PUBLIC_API_KEY=your_api_key_here